-The first and most important advantage of overseas study is the language learning environment.
+- the language environment - The first and most important advantage of overseas study is the language learning environment.
 Students studying overseas will not only have to cope with the local language for their study, but will also have to use it outside the classroom for their everyday life.
 These factors should make it relatively easy for such students to advance their language abilities.

+- improved employment prospects

+- The first and most important advantage of overseas study is the language learning environment.
+Students studying overseas will not only have to cope with the local language for their study, but will also have to use it outside the classroom for their everyday life.
+These factors should make it relatively easy for such students to advance their language abilities.

-Another important benefit is employability.
+- Another important benefit is employability.
 Increasing globalisation means that there are more multinational companies setting up offices in all major countries.
 These companies will need employees who have a variety of skills, including the fluency in more than one language.
 Students who have studied abroad should find it much easier to obtain a job in this kind of company.

-• the language environment
+- the language environment

-• increased chances of employment,
+- increased chances of employment,

-Disady:
+Disadv:

-• the high cost
+- the high cost

-There are, however, some disadvantages to overseas study which must be considered, the most notable of which is the expense.
+- There are, however, some disadvantages to overseas study which must be considered, the most notable of which is the expense.
 In addition to the cost of travel, which in itself is not inconsiderable, overseas students are required to pay tuition fees which are usually much higher than those of local students.
 Added to this is the cost of living, which is often much higher than in the students' own country.
 Although scholarships may be available for overseas students, there are usually very few of these, most of which will only cover a fraction of the cost.
 Overseas study therefore constitutes a considerable expense.

-• the heavy financial burden
+- the heavy financial burden